-Monitor Panel
+Monitor Panels

-Smaller red switches, 5 to 8 in quantity, operate appliances, lights, slide-outs, awnings, and possibly a generator and fuel tanks.
-Follow directions as given on the panel board as to what each switch will operate.
+A panel containing Switches & lights, the quantity of which will vary based on the model & floorplan, operate appliances, water pump, lights, slide-outs, awnings, water heaters and possibly a generator and fuel tanks.
+Follow the instructions given on the Panel as to what each switch will operate.

-Electronics Panel:
+Electronic Monitor Panel: